Jardin d’Hiver #3. DECORAMA

 Bringing together work by ten visual artists employing ornamentation and decoration to challenge concepts of taste, class and gender, the exhibition springs from Vaud’s long tradition of developing the decorative and applied arts.

-Starting with the advent of modernism in the twentieth century, ornamentation was considered merely decorative and thus invalid, and often mocked in the functionalist and elitist discourses of architects such as Le Corbusier and Adolph Loos and painters like Kandinsky and Mondrian.
-Industrialization and mechanical reproduction allowed patterns and such to be cloned at will, relegating craftsmanship to the ranks of the so-called “minor arts”.
+It was in the twentieth century, with the advent of modernism, that ornament, confused with the decorative, was invalidated, often mocked, by the functionalist and elitist discourses of architects such as Le Corbusier and Adolph Loos, and painters such as Vassily Kandinsky and Piet Mondrian.
+Industrialisation and mechanisation made it possible to clone motifs as one wished, relegating craftsmanship to the ranks of the so-called “minor arts”.

 Curator of the exhibition: Elise Lammer